synapsestudios/lively/README.md

 }
 ```

-- **name**: A `string` containing the display name of this method
+- **name**: A `string` containing the display name of this endpoint
-- **synopsis**: A `string` containing the static text to be displayed in the method dropdown.
+- **synopsis**: A `string` containing the static text to be displayed in the endpoint dropdown.
 If this is left undefined, no synopsis will be displayed.
 - **method**: A `string` containing the HTTP method to be used for the request.
 - **uri**: A `string` containing the path of the endpoint.
 Parts that are prefixed with `:` will be filled in by the `param` with the same name and its `location` set to `uri`.
 See below for more details on `params`.
 - **oauth**: A `bool` (`true` or `false`) which determines whether or not this request defaults to using oauth or unauthenticated.
-- **params**: An array of `Object` containing parameter objects which this method can accept.
+- **params**: An array of `Object` containing parameter objects which this endpoint can accept.
 See below for details.

 ### Param Configuration